jumbo-tech-campus/Styleguide/swift/rx_swift.md

 ### ReactiveConnectable

-`ReactiveConnectable` is thé base protocol for any `-Model` type class, for example a `ViewModel` or a `TrackingModel`.
-It requires any implementation to define an `Input` & `Output` type, most often implemented in teh form of a struct.
+`ReactiveConnectable` is the base protocol for any `-Model` type class, for example a `ViewModel` or a `TrackingModel`.
+It requires any implementation to define an `Input` & `Output` type, most of the time implemented in the form of a struct.
-In most cases the `Input` will contain defaultly instantiated `PublishSubject` subjects to any event generator can bind to it, causing events to flow into your type.
+In most cases the `Input` will contain defaultly instantiated `PublishSubject` subjects to any event generator can bind to it, causing events to flow into your types.

 The gist of `ReactiveConnectable` is as follows;
 ```swift